eyashiro/eyashiro.github.io/pages/services.md

 * Protocols
 * and more.

-You can also submit less technical types of documents:
+**Other document types:**
 * Emails
 * Webpages
 * College application essays
 * and more.

 ### Levels of editing

-I provide two levels of editing, depending on the needs of your document.
+  * **Standard Editing:** Check for linguistic mistakes, formatting, style, consistency, and flow within sentences.
-  * **Standard Editing:** Check for linguistic mistakes, formatting and style, consistency, and the flow within sentences.
+  * **Substantive Editing:** *Standard Editing* plus improve word usage, sentence structure, and flow throughout the manuscript.
+Detect missing and misplaced information.
+Point out any scientific issues I encounter.

-  * **Substantive Editing:** In addition to everything in Standard Editing, you will get more in-depth editing work, including improvements in word usage and sentence structure.
-I will also check the quality of the flow throughout the manuscript, detect missing information and misplaced information, and point out any scientific issues I encounter.
+Unless requested, the reference section of scientific documents is not checked because people normally use reference managers to format the references automatically.

 ### Pricing